 - 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the district of Chichester in West Sussex.
-The work forms part of MAFF's statutory input to the preparation of the Chichester District Local Plan. - 1.2 Site B11 comprises 2 hectares of land to the east of the industrial estate at Hampers Common near Petworth.
+The work forms part of MAFF's statutory input to the preparation of the Chichester District Local Plan. - 1.2 Site H16 comprises 1.4 hectares of land to the south of Heather Close in West Ashling.
 An Agricultural Land Classification (ALC) survey was carried out in November 1994.
-The survey was undertaken at a detailed level of approximately one boring per hectare of agricultural land.
-A total of 2 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 At the time of the survey the agricultural land on the site comprised permanent grassland and recently drilled cereals.
-The area marked as urban includes a private dwelling.
-Farm Buildings on the site are also marked. - 1.4 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
+The survey was undertaken at a detailed level of approximately two borings per hectare of agricultural land.
+A total of 3 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 At the time of the survey all of the land on the site comprised permanent grassland. - 1.4 The distribution of grades and subgrades is shown on the attached ALC map.
 The map has been drawn at a scale of 1:10,000.
-It is accurate at this scale, but any enlargement would be misleading.
+It is accurate at this scale, but any enlargement would be misleading. - 1.5 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.6 All of the land on the site has been classified as Grade 2, very good quality land, with slight soil droughtiness as the main limitation.
+Soil profiles typically comprise a medium silty clay loam topsoil which becomes heavier with depth.
+Topsoils and upper subsoils tend to be slightly stony (5-10% total flints), lower subsoils tend to be moderately stony (15-25% total flints).
+Profiles are well drained, Wetness Class I, yet show a slight restriction on the amount of profile available water for plant growth.
+This can have an effect upon the level and consistency of crop yields, such that a classification of Grade 2 is appropriate.